faraaz-baig/spill-with-voice/voice_service/README.md

 # Voice Service - Reflect Feature

-This is the voice AI assistant service for the Spillitout app's "reflect" feature.
+This is the voice AI assistant service for the Spill app's "reflect" feature.
 It combines a LiveKit voice agent with a token generation server, providing both real-time voice conversations and authentication for the Spillitout app.

 ## Features